 Note that you can have multiple users of your integration with either type of authentication.
-You just need to generate a new request token (OAuth 1.0a standard) or a new authorization code (public authentication) for each user.
+You just need to generate a new request token (OAuth 1.0a standard) or a new authorization code (distributed authentication) for each user.
 You should never ask your users to create a Labs account to obtain their own consumer key and secret.

 Now you’re ready to obtain your access tokens using your chosen method.
 Still not sure, or having trouble deciding?
 No worries!
 Reach out to our team at firstname.lastname@example.org and we’ll gladly walk you through it.